jinxianwei/somekit/README.md

 # somekit
 some kit
-some method to calculate iou/nms/some metrics
+- some method to calculate iou/nms/some metrics
+- draw feature map using forward hook